hsbc/bqtools/CODE_OF_CONDUCT.md

-# Code of Conduct - pyratings
+# Code of Conduct - bqtools
 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as